Sedgefield Racecourse

-Sedgefield Racecourse is an English left-handed horse racing course, used for jump racing.
+Sedgefield Racecourse is an English left-handed horse racing course, used for National Hunt racing.
 It is owned by Arena Racing Company and located close to the town of Sedgefield, County Durham.

-The course is an undulating, left handed oval of about 1m 2f, with tight bends.
-The finishing straight is about three furlongs in length, with a steep descent followed by a climb to the winning post after the last fence.
-It is also used as a venue for numerous other indoor and outdoor events, such as weddings and conferences.
-The course was almost shut down three times in the 20th century.
+The course is an undulating, left handed oval of about one mile and two furlongs, with tight bends.
+It was scheduled to host sixteen fixtures in 2026 and is also used as a venue for numerous other indoor and outdoor events, such as weddings and conferences.

+Racing at Sedgefield has taken place since 1732 and moved to land laid out in the grounds of Sands Hall in 1804.
+The current course was laid out in 1846, when the first officially recognised meetings were made.
+Its facilities were very limited and the course narrowly avoided closure on occasions in the twentieth century but has survived, despite a high fatality rate (which has led to reconfigurations of the track).

 History

-Racing has been taking place at Sedgefield since at least 1732, but little is known of these early meetings.
-In 1804 Ralph Lambton, an ancestor of the Earls of Durham, formed a club based at the Hardwick Arms and Sedgefield became the headquarters of the Ralph Lambton Hunt.
-Among the original members of the club were Ralph Brandling, then owner of Gosforth Park and Robert Surtees, the father of Robert Smith Surtees, the author of Jorrocks.
-The Sedgefield course was part of the Sands Hall Estate, home of the Ord family and once known as the Melton of the North.
-Racing may not have been staged every year and it was not until 1846 that officially recognised meetings were held.
+Racing has been taking place at Sedgefield since at least 1732, but little is known of these early meetings, and it is possible racing was taking place back in the 17th century.
+In 1804 Ralph John Lambton (c.
+1767 – 1844), an ancestor of the Earls of Durham, formed a club based at the Hardwick Arms and Sedgefield became the headquarters of the Ralph Lambton Hunt.
+Racing flourished in land made available in the grounds of Sands Hall.
+Among the members of the club was Robert Smith Surtees, the author of Jorrocks.
+Indeed, Surtees would briefly take over Lambton's pack after he was left bedridden for the rest of his life after a crashing fall.

+Racing may not have been staged every year and it was not until 1846 that officially recognised meetings were held and the present track laid out.
+The Sedgefield course was part of the Sands Hall Estate, home of the Ord family and once known as the Melton of the North, showing the high regard it was held in.
+A new stand was built in 1900 as a replacement for a wooden structure demolished in 1870.

 Until World War I the Sedgefield Hunt staged an annual two-day fixture in March.
 When racing resumed the number of meetings soon increased to three, including a lucrative Bank Holiday fixture.
-A new Racecourse Company was founded in 1927, and has seen the fixtures gradually increase to the current level.
+A new Racecourse Company was founded in 1927, and by 1939, five fixtures were scheduled for the year (the last one didn't take place due to the outbreak of World War II however).

+The traditional Boxing Day South Durham Hunt at the racecourse in 1974.
+Incidentally, Tony Blair was MP for Sedgefield and banned fox hunting in England & Wales.